-3. Project Description:
+1. Project Description.

-- a.
-The purpose of the Regional General Permit 33 (RGP 33) is to authorize the discharge of dredged or fill material in association with specific U.S. Department of Agriculture (USDA) Natural Resources Conservation Service (NRCS) and Department of Housing and Urban Development (HUD)-sponsored activities which do not qualify for the Clean Water Act (CWA) 404(f)(1) exemptions.
-Discharges of dredged and/or fill material that are associated with CWA 404(f)(1) exempt activities do not qualify for the exemptions when they are part of an activity whose purpose is to convert an area of the Waters of the United States (WOUS) into a use to which it was not previously subject where the flow or circulation of Waters of the U.S. may be impaired or the reach of such waters reduced (CWA Section 404(f)(2)).
-Specific practices included in this permit are non-exempt ponds, dams, grade stabilization structures, grassed waterways and subsurface drains associated with grassed waterways. - b.
-The purpose of the individual projects is to reduce erosion, reduce flood risk, trap sediment, provide water quality benefits on agricultural lands and/or provide water sources for livestock.
+- A. The purpose of the Regional General Permit 33 (RGP 33) is to authorize the discharge of dredged or fill material in association with specific U.S. Department of Agriculture (USDA), Natural Resources Conservation Service (NRCS), and Department of Housing and Urban Development (HUD)-sponsored activities which do not qualify for the Clean Water Act (CWA) 404(f)(1) exemptions.
+Specific practices included in this permit are non-exempt ponds, dams, grade stabilization structures, grassed waterways and subsurface drains associated with grassed waterways. - B. The purpose of the individual projects is to reduce erosion, reduce flood risk, trap sediment, provide water quality benefits on agricultural lands and/or provide water sources for livestock.
 This permit does not authorize the straightening or realignment of a stream channel.
 Incidental wildlife habitat and recreation benefits may accrue to landowners from the sediment pools associated with installation of structures under this permit, but such benefits are not part of the primary purpose of the projects.
-Regardless of the NRCS Conservation Practice Standard, recreational and wildlife benefits may not be the primary purpose of the individual projects under this RGP.
+Regardless of the NRCS Conservation Practice Standard, recreational and wildlife benefits may not be the primary purpose of the individual projects under this RGP. - C. Permanent impacts to Waters of the United States authorized by this permit shall not result in the permanent loss of greater than 1500 linear feet of streambed or 2 acres of wetland.
+The combined loss of all waters shall not exceed 2 acres in total.